Infini-Creation/Game-Foundation/README.md

 * config file and related data ready to use
 * no additional annoying, hard to set-up and painful plug-in or such

+# Requirements

+* a fair knowledge of the Godot engine, fundamentals, how it works and how to use it,
+* some experience in GDScript language,
+* how to define and use signals from GDScript,
+* UI/Containers and themes knowledge

 # TODO

 * more 2D options: screen resolution, full screen/windowed mode, custom cursor